tdncode420/EditorElement/README.md

 # EDITOR ELEMENT (CUSTOM)

 A custom "editor" element.
-This is nothing more than an extended class from the `<HTMLTextAreaElement>` with additional methods to provided a more "editor type" feel, as opposed to the simple and basic feel a normal `<textarea>`.
+This is nothing more than an extended class from the `<HTMLTextAreaElement>` with additional methods to provided a more "editor type" feel, as opposed to the simple and basic feel of a normal `<textarea>`.

 ## HOW TO USE